Relax Like a Roman – A Guide to Thermal Baths near Rome

 Str.
 Bagni, 12, Viterbo

 A bit farther from Rome, though definitely worth the visit, this thermal bath is amongst one of the best in Italy.
-Spanning over 2,000 square meters, this terme includes water from the Bullicame Springs and precious, skin-soothing mud from Bagnaccio pond.
+Spanning over 2,000 square meters, this terme includes water from the Bullicame Springs and precious, skin-soothing mud.
 Spend the day enjoying their natural thermal baths, in addition to their Natural Cave, which includes a Turkish bath and soothing vapors.